-In order to construct an information based emergence of consciousness, we take the following steps.
-First, information is established as an interpreter independent reality from the causal function of the physical universe.
+In order to construct an information-based emergence of consciousness, we take the following steps.
+First, information is established as an interpreter-independent reality from the causal function of the physical universe.
 Second, a general expression E is advanced to quantify the information processing at each physical interaction organizable in modular hierarchy to represent higher order structured semantics.
-Third, this expression is shown to be potent to express a general semantics, structured and abstract.
-Fourth, an implementable uniform principle is formulated to construct description of all objects including relations and processes.
-Fifth, a population coding mechanism [16][17][18] is derived from E to express combinatorially unlimited variation in object description.
-These principles and formalisms are also presented in [1] from a different standpoint.
-For self sufficiency, the relevant points are presented below.
+Third, this expression is shown to be general enough to express all semantics, structured and abstract.
+Fourth, an implementable uniform principle is formulated to construct descriptions of all objects, including relations and processes.
+Fifth, a population coding mechanism[16][17][18] is derived from E to express combinatorially unlimited variation in object description.
+These principles and formalisms are also presented in[11] from a different standpoint.
+For self-sufficiency, the relevant points are presented below.

-1. As stated above, an observable resultant state intrinsically correlates with the specific configurations of precursor states definable within limits of positive and negative correlation.
+1. As stated above, an observable resultant state intrinsically correlates with the specification of precursor states with limits of positive and negative correlation.
 The following law quantifies the semantic correlation as presented first in [1] and demonstrated with a computer simulation.
+This is amenable to empirical verification via observation of neural function and organization.
+One may consider this as a hypothesis, but it is also self-evident and comprehensive.

-This is amenable to observation from neural function and organization, hence verifiable.
-The law: Post-interaction, the observable resultant state S of a physical system P represents a definite semantic value C that is derived from all causally equivalent configurations of reality, describable in terms of values of precursor states of interacting systems, that result in the state S of P. The components of semantic value C are given by the following expressions: (i) disjunction of conjunctions of values of respective states in each configuration; (ii) disjunction of conjunctions of semantic values of correlation, from arbitrary spaces of mutual relevance, of respective states in each configuration within the constraints of Rule.(i).
+The law: Post-interaction, an observable resultant state S of a physical system P correlates with a definite semantic value C that is derived from all causally equivalent configurations of reality, specifiable in terms of values of precursor states of interacting systems, that result in the state S of P. The components of semantic value C are given by the following expressions:

+(i) disjunction of conjunctions of values of respective states in each configuration;

+(ii) disjunction of conjunctions of semantic values of correlation, from arbitrary spaces of mutual relevance, of respective states in each configuration within the constraints of Rule.(i).

+We may observe that the law depends on the transition of states, for that is what is observable in a measurement, not the underlying law or the relation, which may form a part of correlation.
 Let A and O designate infix binary operators for conjunction and disjunction respectively, with A having a higher precedence.
 Since each of the operators is commutative, no specific ordering is required for their respective operands.
-For higher precedence of A, parentheses on RHS in Eqn.2 are redundant.
+For higher precedence of A, parentheses on the RHS in Eqn.2 are redundant.

+$$S_P \Rightarrow (v_1^1 A v_2^1 A v_3^1 A \dots) O (v_1^2 A v_2^2 A v_3^2 A \dots) O \dots$$ (2)